Strength in number and unity: over 40 years of tackling domestic abuse

 On average, 2 women a week in England and Wales are killed by a partner or ex-partner.

 This is why Women’s Aid needs our support.
-There is a long way to go before we have eradicated domestic abuse – and Women’s Aid are leading the way to do that.
+There is a long way to go before we have eradicated domestic violence – and Women’s Aid are leading the way to do that.

 How you can help